 As registered dietitians and fitness trainers, everyone asks us how to lose body fat and for an easy fat burning workout routine.
 Our clients tell us that they’re looking for the most effective exercises that they can do that don’t require equipment, but will help them to lose weight, body fat, rev their metabolism and get a flat belly, and we don’t blame them.
 The good news?
 Any time you exercise, it can help to trigger weight loss.
 Yesssss!
 Another bonus?
 Any time you work your muscles and build lean muscle tissue, you actually rev your metabolism, which even helps you to burn more calories while you sleep!
 Now we’re talkin’!
 This easy, no-equipment-needed exercise is one of the many combinations that we show our clients to help to make getting fit and firm, fantastic and fun!

-Click the image above to watch 40-second workout video.
+Click the image below to watch 40-second workout video.